 Using commas in this sentence is common and welcome.
 While you might eventually figure out that there was a list in that sentence even without commas, it wouldn’t make much sense until you did.

 Now, you may, or may not, have noticed that in my example sentence there is no comma before the and in that list.
 This is the AP Stylebook’s fault.

 That final comma before the and in a list is called an Oxford comma, or serial comma.
 Oxford style requires the use of the comma to avoid confusion, hence the name Oxford comma.
-(It is also required by the Chicago Manual of Style and MLA Style, among most others that are not derivatives of AP Style.)
+(It is also required by the Chicago Manual of Style and MLA Style.)

 If you prefer a non-branded term, then serial comma ascribes the same comma usage to no one in particular.
 However, the AP Style rule is that you do not include that final comma unless it’s “necessary.”
 So, if there is no real concern for the reader of that sentence to somehow illogically group sandwiches and propane, then the comma is omitted.

 There is no logical reason to leave out that final comma since it cannot hurt the clarity of a sentence even if not specifically necessary.
 That a punctuation exists that can only clarify writing and then its usage is forbidden is nonsensical.
 The only explanation for the Associated Press to continue this charade is consistency.
 The guide is 60 years old, and when they first started publishing it, every character cost money to print.
 If there was any way to eliminate one it was worth it.
 So, the serial, or Oxford comma, was eliminated and money was saved without anyone being able to complain about it being wrong.
 Since this reasoning is obviously no longer relevant, the day will come with the AP Stylebook decides that function is more important than tradition, and everyone, everywhere, will require the serial comma.